PedroLucasBarbosa/PedroLucasBarbosa/README.md

 <h2 align="left">About Me</h2>

 - 🎓 Technologist in Telematics from the Instituto Federal da Paraíba (IFPB) — 2022–2025
-- 📡 Experience with FTTH network projects, optical cable geo-referencing, and network performance analysis
-- 🛡️ Former Communications Operator in the Brazilian Army — IT infrastructure support and internal systems
 - ☁️ Building skills toward Cloud Computing and Software Development (AWS, Docker, Python, APIs)
+- 📊 Working with data through projects involving Python, SQL, Google Colab, and Jupyter Notebook
 - 🐧 Linux enthusiast, always exploring new tools and automating things with Shell Script and Python
-- 🌱 Interested in bridging networking/infrastructure knowledge with software development
+- 🌱 Interested in growing further into Software Development, Cloud, and Data
-- 💬 Open to opportunities in Networks, Telecom, IT Support, Cloud, or Software Development
+- 💬 Open to opportunities in Software Development, Cloud, and Data

 ###